Sell-Through Rate and How to Use It

 If a company has an excess in inventory it usually indicates a loss of profit, however being unable to answer customer demand is likely more damaging.
-It means a loss on a profit you could have realized, and it also means bad customer experience.
+It means a loss on a profit you could have realized, and it also means a bad customer experience.

 Ideally, there should be a balance between sell-through rate and inventory, but due to many factors beyond control, it’s practically impossible to achieve this.

-It is important to note that the sell-through rate is a metric that shows how fast a company sells a product during a certain period, which means you can use it to make necessary adjustments to inventory strategy.
+It is important to note that the sell-through rate is a metric that shows how fast a company sells a product during a certain period, which means you can use it to make necessary adjustments to inventory management strategy.

 How to Use Sell-Through Rate Data